idreesaziz/swimlane/README.md

 python engine.py project.swml output.webm
 ```

-## 📄 License
+## License

 This project is open source.
-Feel free to use it in your projects!
+Feel free to use it in your projects.

----

-**Happy video editing!** 🎬